Sergei Markov

-He is also a Deputy Chairman of the Russian Public Forum on International Affairs.
-Markov serves as co-Chairman of the National Strategic Council of Russia and is a member of the Presidential Council for Facilitating the Development of Civil Society Institutions and Human Rights of the Russian Federation.

-Academic roles

-Markov, as a political analyst, has published numerous articles in prestigious national and international publications.
-Since 2000 has been a consultant for a variety of Russian and international organizations including the State Duma of the Russian Federation, the Supreme Council of the Russian Federation, the National Democratic Institute of International Relations, Chase Manhattan Bank and ING Baring.

-Dr. Markov is a professor at the Moscow State Institute of International Relations and a lecturer of the Philosophy Department at Moscow State University, where he obtained his degree.
+Career

-Political office
+Political roles (2006–2012)

 From 2006 to 2008 he was a member of the Public Chamber of Russia.

-In the 2007 election he was elected to the State Duma, representing United Russia.
+In the December 2007 Russian legislative election he was elected to the State Duma, representing United Russia.

+Markov sat in the Parliamentary Assembly of the Council of Europe from 14 April 2008 until 23 January 2012.
+In July 2008 he participated in an international relations forum entitled "The State of Democracy in the World and the Western Efforts to Promote It: Why Has Progress Stopped?"

-Markov denies Russian involvement in the poisoning of Alexander Litvinenko, which was perpetrated with Polonium-210 from a Russian reactor and which the British security services believe to have been conducted on behalf of the Russian government.
+Markov denies Russian involvement in the November 2006 poisoning of Alexander Litvinenko, with Polonium-210.
+The Polonium-210 came from a Russian reactor, and the British security services believe the poisoning have been conducted on behalf of the Russian government.
 He also attributes the Russian apartment bombings by Chechen terrorists to Russian businessmen forced from the country to exile in Britain.
-Markov comments on many other foreign policy questions, attributing the conflict in South Ossetia to a plot by Dick Cheney to further interests of John McCain against Barack Obama in the US presidential elections.
+Markov comments on many other foreign-policy questions, attributing the conflict in South Ossetia to a plot by Dick Cheney to further the interests of John McCain against Barack Obama in the US presidential elections.

 In 2007, having been accused of being behind cyberattacks on Estonian government's systems, Markov was declared persona non grata in Estonia and in 2008 he was also expelled from Ukraine.

 In late 2009, Markov said that he believes the Russian Black Sea Fleet should stay stationed in Ukraine "for the next 100 years" because he believes "It is the guarantor of security in the entire region."